These tangy and flavorful pickled white onions are perfect for sandwiches, salads, tacos, and more.

 - Patience is key.

-While it may be tempting to dive into your pickled onions immediately, they are best when allowed to marinate for at least 24 hours.
+While it may be tempting to dive into your pickled onions immediately, they are best to marinate for at least 24 hours.

 Ideas For Serving